Immortality-IMT/Community-DDOS-Against-Scammers/README.md

 * IP's that DDOS and hack for no reason.
 * Other pests and idiots.

+The criteria is after the fact, confirmed money stolen and serial pestering recorded.

 These operations go on and law enfocement acts dumb about it, so we need to take the action.
-While we all know that spam is and the email providers should be identified and taken offline, here is a blog article on fake websites out to scam people: https://www.expressvpn.com/blog/list-of-scam-shopping-websites/

 Take back the internet.
 Ethical DDOS